Spudwars/wheregonow/README.md

-Setup a new VirtualEnv, add the current directory to python path and install the package requirements: cd hot-places mkvirtualenv -a . -r requirements.txt hot-places
+Setup a new VirtualEnv, add the current directory to python path and install the package requirements: cd wheregonow mkvirtualenv -a . -r requirements.txt wheregonow

-Your virtualenv is now stored here: ls ~/.virtualenvs/hot-places
+Your virtualenv is now stored here: ls ~/.virtualenvs/wheregonow

-But the most important thing is that you can use the virtualenv as follows: workon hot-places
+But the most important thing is that you can use the virtualenv as follows: workon wheregonow

 Setup project
 -------------

+  workon wheregonow
   # Setup symlink
-  cd hot-places/places/settings/
+  cd wheregonow/places/settings/
   ln -s dev.py local.py

   # setup initial database
-  cd hot-places
+  cd wheregonow
   python manage.py syncdb
   # setup a root user/pass and remember it!
   python manage.py migrate sentry